cschreib/lxgui/README.md

     // Render the GUI
     mManager.render_ui();
 }

+// Resources are cleared up automatically on destruction
 ```

 With these few lines of code, you can then create as many "interface addons" in XML and Lua as you wish.
 Let's consider a very simple example: we want to create an FPS counter at the bottom right corner of the screen.